La maison de mon rêve: Reception

 La Maison de Mon Rêve received generally mixed reviews.
 Sam Ubl of Pitchfork reviewed the album one day after its release, giving it a rating of 6.9 out of 10.
 The mixed review described it as "an ingratiating album that suffers only from its sometimes overbearing affectation", stating that it "beams with all the lazy romanticism of an unemployed Upper East-Sider on expat life-delay" and adding that "...what CocoRosie have done with original source material on La Maison de Mon Reve is essentially what Danger Mouse attempted to do with existing music on his lauded The Grey Album ... overdubbed two styles of music, generationally-removed but deceptively similar, and the result is closer to the mean of its parts than the sum."
 Ubl described the album's vocals as "crooning unabashedly" and some lyrics as "doggone cringe-worthy" and "particularly guileless", but "delivered passionately enough to slide by unnoticed".

 Heather Phares of AllMusic gave the album 4 out of 5 stars, describing it as "an enchanting debut" and "a dreamy yet challenging confection of found sounds, folk-blues, trip-hop, girlish pop, and experimental recording and production techniques."

 Amazon Music editorial reviews describe the album as "deceptively innocent; enchanting and sweet yet eerie and twisted", deeming it "a haze of cryptic sounds and perversely angelic voices."

+The highly controversial track "Jesus Loves Me" has been widely characterized as racist, due to Sierra Casady's use of the N-word six times during the song.
+Sierra later claimed she found it "shocking" that anyone would find the song offensive.
+Bianca defended the use of the racial slur in 2016, saying that art should "not always be politically correct" and that as a writer she believes it is important to explore multiple perspectives, including "the racist perspective."